 WordPress core and the plugins on your website need to be updated regularly.
 We recommend doing this on a monthly basis at minimum, and any time your host says there is an important security update.
-You can make these updates yourself as we have outlined here, or MIGHTYminnow can be contracted to make the updates for you.
+You can make these updates yourself as we have outline here, or MIGHTYminnow can be contracted to make the updates for you.

 Why Update Plugins?